Brady-led Bucs top Lions 47-7 to end 13-year playoff drought | Times Leader

 Tampa Bay rested Brady ahead 34-0, its largest halftime lead in franchise history.

-Brady was 22 of 27 for 348 yards with a mix of down the field and darts in traffic.
-The six-time Super Bowl-winning quarterback threw touchdown passes to Rob Gronkowski, Evans, who made a one-handed catch, and from 33, 27, 7 and 12 yards.
+Brady was 22 of 27 for 348 yards with a mix of passes deep down the field and darts in traffic.
+The six-time Super Bowl-winning quarterback threw touchdown passes to Rob Gronkowski, Evans, Chris Godwin, who made a one-handed catch, and Antonio Brown from 33, 27, 7 and 12 yards.

 “When we can keep Tom standing, he’s going to deliver for us,” coach Bruce Arians said.